 e) has a curriculum for teaching, learning, and assessment and makes details of the curriculum and its programme for delivery available for parents; and

-(f) has suitable tuition standards, as described in section 35F; and
+f) has suitable tuition standards, as described in clause 5; and

-(g) has managers who are fit and proper persons (as described in section 35G) to be managers of a private school; and
+g) has managers who are fit and proper persons (as described in clause 6) to be managers of a private school; and

 Private schools can charge fees and they are not required to follow the Government’s National Education Guidelines.
 This means that they do not have to follow The New Zealand Curriculum.

 Instead, private schools have the freedom to choose an appropriate curriculum and they have a contract between the persons paying for the tuition of the child at the school (generally the parents) and the school’s governing body.